 Thai Stock Market Expected To Extend Losing Streak

-(RTTNews) - The Thai stock market has finished lower in four straight sessions, plummeting more than 65 points or 5.3 percent along the way.
-The Stock Exchange of Thailand now sits just beneath the 1,210-point plateau and it's likely to move lower again Tuesday due to the ongoing pro-democracy protests.
+(RTTNews) - The Thai stock market has finished lower in three straight sessions, sliding almost 25 points 1.9 percent along the way.
+The Stock Exchange of Thailand now sits just beneath the 1,265-point plateau and the losses figure to accelerate on Thursday.

-The global forecast for the Asian markets is soft on doubts for stimulus to combat the rising number of coronavirus cases.
-The European and U.S. markets were down and the Asian bourses are expected to follow suit.
+The global forecast for the Asian markets is soft with technology stocks expected to continue their roller coaster ride, this time to the downside.
+A rising number of coronavirus cases adds to the negative sentiment.
+The European markets were up and the U.S. bourses were down and the Asian markets figure to follow the latter lead.

 The SET finished slightly lower on Wednesday following losses from the financial shares and the energy producers.

 For the day, the index dipped 3.62 points or 0.29 percent to finish at 1,264.01 after trading between 1m260.64 and 1,272.59.
 Volume was 17.521 billion shares worth 50.707 billion baht.
 There were 771 decliners and 654 gainers, with 474 stocks finishing unchanged.